 The plastic material these carriers are made out of has a density similar to that of water, which allows the media to be evenly suspended throughout the water.
 Additionally, at the bottom of the reactor, an aeration grid causes the media to remain active throughout the wastewater so they can come into contact with all of the waste in the water.
 As these pieces flow through the wastewater, the microorganisms living on the media consume the waste in the water.
 A sieve keeps the media from escaping through the exit of the tank.

-Advantages of MBBR Wastewater Treatment
+Advantages of MBBR Biological Treatment of Wastewater

 There are several key benefits of an MBBR wastewater treatment system.
 These advantages make a biofilm reactor process the best choice for some facilities over traditional processes such as membrane bioreactor or activated sludge.
 Considering the pros and cons of MBBR wastewater treatment can help companies determine whether this option is the best fit for their facility.